-Tropic of Capricorn & Bamboo Tropic – Modest, central, with beach and street frontage.
+Tropic of Capricorn – Modest and central with beach and street frontage.

-This combined resort seems to have a split personality: the Tropic of Capricorn faces the main street and caters for rowdy groups of young people, while the Bamboo Tropic fronting the beach is more upmarket, and probably appeals more to couples.
+This combined resort seems to have a split personality: the Tropic of Capricorn faces the main street and caters to boisterous groups of young people, while the Bamboo Tropic fronting the beach is more upmarket, and probably appeals more to couples.
 Together, options range from large mixed dormitories to the Oceanfront Superior Rooms, with a separate lounge, and balcony offering extended views of the sea, village and undeveloped beach – but the security wiring around the windows is off-putting.
-Less appealing are the poky Budget Rooms that overlook the footpath.
-The overall setting is lovely and the vibe congenial, but the beach is as unexciting as the rest of Wailoaloa.
-Other attractions include the helpful staff; beachfront café/bar; 2 pools, each attracting different sorts of guests; modest games room; and, especially, the location, surrounded by places to eat and drink.
+Less appealing are the compact Budget Rooms that overlook the sidewalk.
+The overall setting is lovely and the vibe congenial.
+Other attractions include the helpful staff; beachfront café/bar; two pools, each attracting different sorts of guests; modest games room; and, especially, the location, surrounded by places to eat and drink.

-- Guests: Primarily caters for those aged under 30.
+- Guests: Primarily caters to those aged under 30.
 Not good for families.

 - Beach: The beach throughout Wailoaloa is fairly ordinary.
 The sand is grey and gritty, and there’s far too much flotsam washed up ashore.
 But the sea is calm, the breezes welcome and the views delightful.

 - Views: A couple of rooms on the top floor of the main building face the sea, while others overlook the street or other rooms quite close by.

 - WiFi: Free throughout the hotel and grounds for all guests.

 - Parking: The management can arrange for guests to park a car securely and for free nearby.

 - Nice Perks: Free pick-up from the airport and transfer to the port at Denarau for inter-island travel.

 - How to Book: Booking.com will have the best rates.